ivardesign/960-fixed-width-template/README.md

   and get to work quickly and with ease.

   Whatever your approach is to developing this site, try to focus on the main topics of Responsive, Flexbox and Grid.
-Your product should be useable and relatively pleasing on screen sizes in a range from 320px wide + 480px tall, and everything in between up to at least 1920px wide.
+For this exercise, your product should be useable and relatively pleasing on screen sizes in a range from 320px wide + 480px tall, and everything in between up to at least 1920px wide.

   Start with mobile first and test in your browser.
 When you're satisfied there move on to larger sized display and adjust where